sign-language-processing/sign-language-processing.github.io/src/index.md

 conversion of a sequence of poses to a video.
 This task is the final "rendering" of sign language in a visual modality.

-@pose:chan2019everybody demonstrate a semi-supervised approach where they take a set of videos, run pose estimation with OpenPose [@pose:cao2018openpose], and learn an image-to-image translation [@isola2017image] between the rendered skeleton and the original video.
+@pose:chan2019everybody demonstrated a semi-supervised approach where they took a set of videos, ran pose estimation with OpenPose [@pose:cao2018openpose], and learned an image-to-image translation [@isola2017image] between the rendered skeleton and the original video.
-They demonstrate their approach on human dancing, where they can extract poses from a choreography and render any person as if they were dancing that dance.
+They demonstrated their approach on human dancing, where they could extract poses from a choreography and render any person as if *they* were dancing.
-They predict two consecutive frames for temporally coherent video results and introduce a separate pipeline for a more realistic face synthesis, although still flawed.
+They predicted two consecutive frames for temporally coherent video results and introduced a separate pipeline for a more realistic face synthesis, although still flawed.

-@pose:wang2018vid2vid suggest a similar method using DensePose [@pose:alp2018densepose] representations in addition to the OpenPose [@pose:cao2018openpose] ones.
+@pose:wang2018vid2vid suggested a similar method using DensePose [@pose:alp2018densepose] representations in addition to the OpenPose [@pose:cao2018openpose] ones.
-They formalize a different model, with various objectives to optimize for, such as background-foreground separation and temporal coherence by using the previous two timestamps in the input.
+They formalized a different model, with various objectives to optimize for, such as background-foreground separation and temporal coherence by using the previous two timestamps in the input.

-Using the method of @pose:chan2019everybody on "Everybody Dance Now", @pose:girocan2020slrtp asks, "Can Everybody Sign Now"?
+Using the method of @pose:chan2019everybody on "Everybody Dance Now", @pose:girocan2020slrtp asked, "Can Everybody Sign Now?" and investigated if people could understand sign language from automatically generated videos.
-They evaluate the generated videos by asking signers various tasks after watching them and comparing the signers' ability to perform these tasks on the original videos, rendered pose videos, and reconstructed videos.
-They show that subjects prefer synthesized videos over skeleton visualizations, and that out-of-the-box synthesis methods are not effective enough, as subjects struggled to understand the reconstructed videos.
+They conducted a study in which participants watched three types of videos: the original signing videos, videos showing only poses (skeletons), and reconstructed videos with realistic signing.
+The researchers evaluated the participants' understanding after watching each type of video.
+The results of the study revealed that participants preferred the reconstructed videos over the skeleton videos.
+However, the standard video synthesis methods used in the study were not effective enough for clear sign language translation.
+Participants had trouble understanding the reconstructed videos, suggesting that improvements are needed for better sign language translation in the future.

-As a direct response, @saunders2020everybody show that like in @pose:chan2019everybody, where an adversarial loss is added to specifically generate the face, adding a similar loss to the hand generation process yields high-resolution, more photo-realistic continuous sign language videos.
+As a direct response, @saunders2020everybody showed that like in @pose:chan2019everybody, where an adversarial loss was added to specifically generate the face, adding a similar loss to the hand generation process yielded high-resolution, more photo-realistic continuous sign language videos.
-To further improve the hand image synthesis quality, they introduce a keypoint-based loss function to avoids issues caused by motion blur.
+To further improve the hand image synthesis quality, they introduced a keypoint-based loss function to avoid issues caused by motion blur.

-In a followup paper [@anonysign], they introduce the task of Sign Language Video Anonymisation (SLVA) as an automatic method to anonymize the visual appearance of a sign language video while retaining the original sign language content.
+In a follow-up paper, @anonysign introduced the task of Sign Language Video Anonymisation (SLVA) as an automatic method to anonymize the visual appearance of a sign language video while retaining the original sign language content.
-Using a conditional variational autoencoder framework, they first extract pose information from the source video to remove the original signer appearance, then generates a photo-realistic sign language video of a novel appearance from the pose sequence.
+Using a conditional variational autoencoder framework, they first extracted pose information from the source video to remove the original signer appearance, then generated a photo-realistic sign language video of a novel appearance from the pose sequence.
-The authors propose a novel style loss that ensures style consistency in the anonymized sign language videos.
+The authors proposed a novel style loss that ensures style consistency in the anonymized sign language videos.

 ---

 #### Pose-to-Gloss
-Pose-to-Gloss---also known as sign language recognition---is the task of recognizing a sequence of signs from a sequence of poses.
+Pose-to-Gloss, also known as sign language recognition, is the task of recognizing a sequence of signs from a sequence of poses.
-Though some previous works have referred to this as "sign language translation", recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language [@padden1988interaction] to create a spoken language output.
+Though some previous works have referred to this as "sign language translation," recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language [@padden1988interaction] to create a spoken language output.
 Instead, SLR has often been used as an intermediate step during translation to produce glosses from signed language videos.